 As a result of participation in this activity, participants should be able to:

-1. To improve skills in identification of neurodevelopmental, language and social emotional delays.
+1. Improve skills in identification of neurodevelopmental, language and social emotional delays.

-2. To promote optimal development through developmental screening and surveillance.
+2. Promote optimal development through developmental screening and surveillance.

-3. To gain a greater understanding of strategies/medications that can help with common challenges associated with ID and ASD.
+3. Gain a greater understanding of strategies/medications that can help with common challenges associated with ID and ASD.

 Dr. Spratt has disclosed that she has no relevant financial disclosures.
 No one else in a position to control content has any financial relationships to disclose.

 Conflict of interest information for the CME Advisory Committee members can be found on the

 Continuing Medical Education Credit

 Accreditation: The University of Florida College of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 Credit: The University of Florida College of Medicine designates this enduring material for a maximum of 1 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.